mevinbabuc/grooves/README.md

-# grooveshark
+# Grooves

-A Python script to download songs from groove shark based on search terms
+Grooves is a collection of Python wrappers I have written to search and download songs from opular streaming services.

+This collection contains python wrappers for:
+* Grooveshark
+* Wync